Home / Blog / Session Manager Extensions

 1. Tab Session Manager

-Best for: Users who want a direct Chrome session manager with auto-save, restore, tags, workspaces, import/export, and sync options.
+Best for: Users who want a Chrome session manager with auto-save, restore, tags, workspaces, import/export, and sync options.

 The tradeoff is complexity.
 Power users get plenty of control.
 If you only want a simple restore list, the settings can feel like extra furniture in a small room.